adstiles85/adstiles85/README.md

 👋 Hi there, I'm Andrew Stiles

-🎓 I'm currently an IT student at Metropolitan Community College, Omaha, NE.
+🎓 I'm currently a Software Development student at Bellevue University, in Bellevue, NE.

 🚚 Professionally, I serve as a Gig Delivery Driver for Amazon Flex, until I can find a job in the IT world.